Quick-Start

 credentials with permission to deploy workers.
 See Cluster for the full

-workflow. pycharm/setup_pycharm.py mirrors Streamlit run configurations to
+workflow. pycharm/setup_pycharm.py mirrors web interface run configurations to

 ~/log/execute/<app>/AGI_*.py so that IDE and CLI stay in sync.